Creative-Ataraxia/Kaggle_Solutions/README.md

 # My Kaggle Solutions

-Here are my end-to-end solutions for selected **Kaggle featured competitions**.
-Codes in the notebook are carefully documented to show the thought process used in problem solving.
+Here are my end-to-end solutions for selected Kaggle featured competitions.
+Codes in the notebook are carefully documented to show the thought process used during problem solving.

 ---